 - I'm a Humanitarian: She often eats any humans she can find and catch.

-Delian League (political overseers of the Delian League for the Cult)
+Delian League (political overseers of the Delian League for the Cult)"Glory to the League."

 Kleon the Everyman

-A general of Athens, a rival politician to Perikles and the leader of the Delian League.
+A general of Athens, a rival politician to Perikles and the Sage of the Delian League.

 - Ain't Too Proud to Beg: The moment he knows he's neck-deep in trouble, he starts begging for his life.